Chapter 5120:1-1 Release

 (1) Parole board decision sheets

-(2) Parole board risk assessments
+(2) Parole board criminal history risk score when administered

-(8) Parole candidate information sheets
+(6) Parole candidate information sheets

 (E) Non-public parole board records shall also be made available to members of the public under the conditions and according to the procedures set forth in this rule, except that inmates who are serving a prison term in an institution operated by the department of rehabilitation and correction and parolees or persons under transitional control, post-release control or any form of authorized release under the supervision of the adult parole authority are ineligible to receive non-public parole board records of other inmates.

-(F) Non-public parole records may be made available after a written request is received which specifically identifies the records being requested.
+(F) Non-public parole board records may be made available after a written request is received which specifically identifies the records being requested.
 The request shall be granted unless the disclosure of the records would foreseeably result in harm to any person, would present a security risk to any institution or other facility or would materially interfere with the achievement of a fair parole hearing.

 (G) Prior to making any non-public parole board record, as specified in paragraph (D) of this rule, available for inspection, the department of rehabilitation and correction shall review the requested record for information which if released could present a security risk to any institution operated by the department or could jeopardize the safety of any department personnel.
 The department shall also review non-public parole board records for documents that identify the victim of a crime committed by the offender, or contain statements made by informants, statements made by prosecuting attorneys and judges concerning the offender, witness protection information, inmate separation information, juvenile criminal history and diagnostic and testing information of the offender.